tock/book/src/development/component.md

 ## Wrap-Up

 Congratulations!
-You have create a component to easily create a resource in the Tock kernel!
+You have created a component to easily create a resource in the Tock kernel!
 We encourage you to submit a pull request to upstream this to the Tock repository.